- About the Ingredient Preparation Sheet

 Selecting Settings to Determine Items to be in the Production Report

-Via Production > Reports, select the production report settings to determine the items to be included in the report.
-These settings include the date range, meal periods, menu service locations, and production areas.
+Via Production > Production Reports, select the production report settings to determine the items to be included in the report.
+These settings include the date or date range, meal periods, menu service locations, and production areas.
 See the separate article Opening the Production Report Settings for more information and specific instructions.

 Specific Report Settings: Ingredient Preparation Sheet